Cold Laser Therapy: How Does It Help?

 Results can be seen as quickly as one treatment; however, most conditions need 6 to 10 treatments.
 For chronic conditions the first several week's treatments are 2 to 3 times weekly, then can work up to maintenance treatment every 2 to 6 weeks depending on the condition and the patient.

 Common Conditions for Laser Therapy

 - Intervertebral disk disease (acute or chronic) – helps by decreasing pain, swelling, muscle spasms, and stiffness

-- Post operative pain; especially useful after orthopedic surgeries, such as ACL surgeries, in which it helps to reduce post operative swelling and pain, and to help regain use of the limb faster
+- Post-operative pain; especially useful after orthopedic surgeries, such as ACL surgeries, in which it helps to reduce post-operative swelling and pain, and to help regain the use of the limb faster

 - Wound healing

 - Feline lower urinary tract disease

 - Lick granulomas

 Lily—A Patient Case